stolostron/deploy/README.md

 1. Export environment variables needed by the `upgrade.sh` script
 ```
    export NEXT_VERSION=2.x.x      # Where 2.x.x is some value greater than the version you previously defined in the STARTING_VERSION=2.x.x
+   export NEXT_SNAPSHOT=2.X.X-DOWNSTREAM-YYYY-MM-DD-HH-MM-SS      #This variable will specify the registry pod and wait for completion
 ```
 2. Now run the upgrade process:
 ```